 the Sun between Mars and Jupiter.
 Coincidence?

-of momentum principle.
-Interestingly, the size of the "asteroid
+Interestingly, the "thickness" of the "asteroid

 belt" between Mars and Jupiter is similar in axial and

 Significant axial size of the asteroid belt directly contradicts

 the vigorously defended dogma that the belt is a remnant of